It's Time for New York City

 I start my day by sinking silky jump shots at Colonel Charles Young Playground and getting coffee at Manhattanville Coffee, then go to the Harlem Y to train my plant-fueled muscles (thanks, Peacefood Café).
 Most nights I put on a clinic at the Comedy Cellar; on November 13, I’ll move the clinic to Carnegie Hall.
 How do I get there?
 The 2 train to the 1 train, then a walk from Columbus Circle.
 Thank you and good night! —Gary Gulman, Comedian

-NYC my way includes stops at the Brooklyn Museum, shopping at Dover Street Market and a workout at SouthBox.
-After the workout I head to Harlem, my hometown, and grab a juice at JukeBox before dining at one of my favorite restaurants—Melba’s.—A$AP Ferg, Harlem-born rapper
+NYC my way includes stops at the Brooklyn Museum then shopping at Dover Street Market.
+Afterwards, I head to Harlem, my hometown, and grab a juice at JukeBox before dining at one of my favorite restaurants—Melba’s.—A$AP Ferg, Harlem-born rapper

 Take flight with the New York Jets and explore their top picks for things to do around the City, from playing a game of ping-pong at Spin to grabbing some Dunkin’ before checking out ESPN’s studios at The Seaport.